Regret Lower Bounds for Learning Linear Quadratic Gaussian Systems: Experiment Design and Regret

 We now initiate our study of what we informally refer to as low regret experiments.
 As mentioned above, the main idea is that if the optimal policy $K(\theta)$ does not provide sufficient exploration, its application to the system yields a degenerate information matrix.
-The next step is to note that any controller with bounded regret, which roughly can be thought of as a norm difference between two controllers, cannot yield a particularly good experiment either -- while it not necessarily singular, it should at least be ill-conditioned.
-Here, we specialize these ideas to the study of state feedback systems by exploiting the structure (\ref{lds}-\ref{plds}) with $C=I_{d_x}, \Sigma_v=0$ to obtain an exact expression for the information (\ref{policyinformation}).
+The next step is to note that any controller with bounded regret---which can be thought of as the norm of a particular controller to the optimal controller---cannot yield a particularly good experiment either.
+While such an experiment is not necessarily singular, it should at least be ill-conditioned.
+It will be convenient to first calculate the Fisher information of our "experiments".